Tornado outbreak sequence of May 2019: May 25

 As persistent southwesterly mid-level flow continued to engulf the Central Plains, the SPC once again warned of the potential for widespread severe weather, outlining the Texas Panhandle, western Oklahoma, and southern Kansas in an enhanced risk.
 This included a 10% risk of tornadoes.
 An area of low pressure was expected to progress over the southern High Plains, supporting a southward-extending dryline and a northeast-extending cold front to the Iowa–Missouri border.
 Within the warm sector, mid-level CAPE values were forecast to rise upwards of 2,000–3000 J/kg, with dewpoints in the mid-60s °F as far west as eastern New Mexico.
 Thunderstorms began developing along the dryline in eastern New Mexico and western Texas around noon local time, though these storms were not tornadic in nature in the absence of strong low-level shear.
-By the late afternoon hours, more transient supercell structures had become apparent, leading to a few tornadoes across the Texas Panhandle.
-One such tornado was rated an EF2 as it struck the north edge of Plainview, Texas destroying outbuildings, a mobile home, and a cell phone tower.
+By the late afternoon, more transient supercell structures had become apparent, leading to a few tornadoes across the Texas Panhandle.
+One such tornado was rated an EF2 as it struck the north edge of Plainview, Texas, destroying outbuildings, a mobile home, and a cell phone tower.
 Several weak tornadoes also occurred across the Ohio Valley, where a well-defined shortwave trough combined with abundant moisture and sufficient instability to produce supercell thunderstorms.
 This included an EF1 tornado that caused moderate damage in Carrollton, Ohio.
 Hundreds of damaging wind reports were received as well.
-Through the evening hours, earlier discrete activity across Texas and Oklahoma congealed into an organized mesoscale convective system.
+Through the evening, earlier discrete activity across Texas and Oklahoma congealed into an organized mesoscale convective system.
 Weak mid-level winds were expected to mitigate the tornado risk, owing to a severe thunderstorm watch across central Kansas down into central Oklahoma.
+However, as squall line approached Oklahoma City, multiple areas of rotation unexpectedly began to form within the line.
 At 10:28 p.m.
-CDT, however, a narrow but significant EF3 tornado embedded in the squall line moved through southern sections of El Reno, Oklahoma, causing severe damage, killing two people and injuring 29 others.
+CDT, a low-end EF3 tornado embedded in the squall line moved through southern sections of El Reno, Oklahoma, causing severe damage, killing two people and injuring 29 others.
 Several other weak tornadoes also touched down around the Oklahoma City metropolitan area.
 A total of 17 tornadoes were confirmed.